aessing/unifi-udm-backup/README.md

     - [GitHub Repo - udm-utilities](https://github.com/boostchicken/udm-utilities)
     - [GitHub Profile - John D.](https://github.com/boostchicken)

-1. Customize the [on_boot.d/80-udm-backup-ftp.sh](on_boot.d/80-udm-backup-ftp.sh) script and copy it over to the UDM into the On-Boot-Script folder (`/mnt/data/on_boot.d`).

-    This script creates a cronjob, which creates and starts the container to copy the automated backups to your FTP server.
-By default the container runs once per hour, which of course can be customized in the script.
+1. Customize conf.env with your own values and store in a folder called `/mnt/data/udm-backup-ftp` on your UDM (you can store the file wherever you want, but than you have to change the path in the `ENV_FILE` variable in the `80-udm-backup-ftp.sh` script file).
+In this example, which is also the default of the script file, the configuration is stored in `/mnt/data/udm-backup-ftp/conf.env`.

-    In the scirpt are also 4 variables, which are used by the container to logon to the FTP server and copy over the backups.
+    This file needs 4 variables to work, which are used by the container to logon to the FTP server and copy over the backups.

     ```shell
     FTP_SERVER={SERVERNAME}